mcc-us/ea/_questions/q-40questions-filing-status.md

 A. Thomas, whose spouse died in March of the tax year. wrong
 B. Halle, who is married and lives apart from her spouse.
-C. Opal, whose marriage was annulled, but not until January 1 of the following tax year. correct
+C. Opal, whose marriage was annulled, but not until January 1 of the following tax year.
 D. Paula, who got married to Danny on December 31 of the current tax year.

 Correct Answer Explanation for C: